-What You Need
+What You’ll Need

-5. Using a cloth or paper towel, apply a light coat of vegetable oil or melted shortening to the inside of the skillet.
+5. Oil it: Using a cloth or paper towel, apply a light coat of vegetable oil or melted shortening to the inside of the skillet.
 Some people also like to oil the outside of the skillet.
 Buff to remove any excess.

 - Using soap, steel wool, or other abrasives is not the end of the world, but you may need to re-season the skillet.
 If the skillet is well-seasoned from years of use, a small amount of mild soap may be used without doing much damage — just be sure to rinse it well and oil it after drying.